-- Size of investment required; - Payback period; - Risk assessment of achieving payback; - Impact on service. - 7.5 The Council's Planning and Development service provide the Group with information on the infrastructure required to support new housing development schools, roads, leisure and health facilities and expenditure and developer contributions are factored into the Capital Plan. - 7.6 To ensure that no capital project is considered on its own merits alone, but that all proposals for capital expenditure are considered in the context of the Council's overall plans for capital expenditure, no individual requests for capital projects is considered outwith the agreed cycle of approval when the revenue budget is set (February) and review when capital carry forwards from the previous year are considered (generally June) and when estimated actuals for the year are first reported (November), with the exception of spend-to-save projects, and only then if a good case can be made for why these should be considered outwith the normal planning cycle. - 7.7 The full 10 year General Service Capital Plan reflecting all projected expenditure requirements for the council's current asset base and approved standards for condition, along with growth requirements, was deemed to be unaffordable in the current financial climate and expenditure contained by adopting a short term Make Do and Mend policy.
-This policy was adopted in May 2016 as a short-term measure. - 7.8 Various work streams to reduce the Council's asset base including a review of the school estate and development of the Property Asset Strategy are taking place.
+- · Size of investment required; - Payback period; - Risk assessment of achieving payback; - Impact on service. - 7.5 The Council's Planning and Development service provide the Group with information on the infrastructure required to support new housing development schools, roads, leisure and health facilities and expenditure and developer contributions are factored into the Capital Plan. - 7.6 To ensure that no capital project is considered on its own merits alone, but that all proposals for capital expenditure are considered in the context of the Council's overall plans for capital expenditure, no individual requests for capital projects is considered outwith the agreed cycle of approval when the revenue budget is set (February), and review when capital carry forwards from the previous year are considered (generally June), and when estimated actuals for the year are first reported (November), with the exception of spend-to-save projects, and only then if a good case can be made for why these should be considered outwith the normal planning cycle. - 7.7 The full 10 year General Service Capital Plan reflecting all projected expenditure requirements for the council's current asset base and approved standards for condition, along with growth requirements, was deemed to be unaffordable in the current financial climate and expenditure contained by adopting a short term Make Do and Mend policy.
+This policy was adopted in May 2016 as a short-term measure, however, it is now deemed to be no longer cost effective to maintain assets via this policy.
+Capital expenditure requirements continue unsustainable in the short to mid-term and the Capital Strategy will be to prioritise and reduce expenditure where this no longer reflects Council priorities. - 7.8 Various work streams to reduce the Council's asset base including a review of the school estate and development of the Property Asset Strategy are continueing to taketaking place.
 In parallel to this, the Asset Management Working Group is looking to develop a robust basis on which to prioritise proposals for capital expenditure, and to develop a local affordability PI for capital spend. - 7.9 Governance arrangements for the council's HRA capital plan are separate and recognise the ring-fenced nature of any HRA spend.
-The HRA Business Plan, last reviewed in October 2016, models scenarios for additional investment in further new build development which has been set against a range of risk factors, rent affordability and debt affordability levels to ensure borrowing levels are prudent, affordable and sustainable.
+The HRA Business Plan, last reviewed in October 2016 2019, models scenarios for additional investment in further new build development which has been set against a range of risk factors, rent affordability and debt affordability levels to ensure borrowing levels are prudent, affordable and sustainable.
+A review of the Business Plan to reflect the impact of the COVID-19 pandemic is planned in early course in 2021.